-A person handling a keyboard and mouse in front of a computer screen.
+A cyber security tester handling a keyboard and mouse in front of a computer screen.

 XML Signature Wrapping in Samlify